Licensing criteria for centre-based ECE services

 ‘Adults providing education and care’ means kaiako, teachers, supervisors, parent helpers, kaiawhina, fa’iaoga, or other adults who have a designated role of providing education and care to children at a service and are included in required adult:child ratios.

 ‘Assessment’ means the process of noticing children’s learning, recognising its significance, and responding in ways that foster further learning.
 It includes documenting some, but not all, of what and how children are learning in order to inform teaching, and make learning visible.

-- being outside the licensed premises whilst receiving education and care from the services; but
+- being outside the licensed premises whilst receiving education and care from the service; but

-- regular excursion means – excursions that parents have agreed to at the time of their child’s enrolment, that are part of an ongoing planned and consistent routine of education and care
+- regular excursion means – excursions that parents have agreed to at the time of their child’s enrolment, that are part of an ongoing planned and consistent routine of education and care; and

 - the person (or people) responsible for having the role of providing day to day care for the child; and

 - may include a biological or adoptive parent, step-parent, partner of a parent of a child, legal guardian or member of the child's family, whānau or other culturally recognised family group;